Context: about Boggi

 To measure impact, Evo Pricing was initially deployed in a rigorous seven-week A/B pilot test.

-Within the initial 7-week A/B test, the new automated replenishment system increased like-for-like sales by +4% while reducing inventory levels by -12%.
-Overall, Evo Transfer increased inventory efficiency by +18.2%.
+Within the initial seven-week A/B test, the new automated replenishment system increased like-for-like sales by 4% while reducing inventory levels by 12%.
+Overall, Evo InventoryAI increased inventory efficiency by 18.2%.

 Most importantly, the efficiency was pinpointed in areas of greatest impact.
 The Evo system mapped out stock transfers to exchange higher-demand articles across the right stores in the right sizes so that items not selling well in one location could be transferred to another store.
 Dead inventory was transformed into profitable sales.

-After the successful pilot, Pozzi expanded the scope and coverage of Evo Transfer.
+After the successful pilot, Pozzi expanded the scope and coverage of Evo InventoryAI.
 Implementation went smoothly thanks to simple front-ends customized for both the head office and field teams.
 Impact continued to grow.